-We normally try to put the student back in the position they would have been in, had the act or omission by the university not occurred.
+We normally try to put the student back in the position they would have been in, had the act or omission by the provider not occurred.
 However this may not always be possible or appropriate and in such cases we may award compensation, or some other remedy.

 What happens after the Final Decision?

 Our Decisions are final, and there is no appeal against a Final Decision of the OIA.
 However, they are not binding on a student.
-This means that the student can reject the decision, and any offer made by the university, and pursue any other available remedy.
-If the student accepts the university’s offer, then he or she will not be able to take the complaint further.
+This means that the student can reject the decision, and any offer made by the provider, and pursue any other available remedy.
+If the student accepts the provider’s offer, then he or she will not be able to take the complaint further.
 We cannot give advice to students on any further action they might be able to take because we must remain independent.
 The students' union may be able to offer further assistance.

 We follow up compliance with our Recommendations where these have been made.
 Non-compliance is considered to be a serious matter and is reported to the Board and published in our Annual Report.